Muwenda Mutebi II of Buganda: Personal life

+Mutebi II underwent a several months long psychotherapeutical treatment in Namibia in early 2024.

 Other responsibilities

 On 15 April 2011, he was installed as the first chancellor of Muteesa I Royal University.
 The university was founded in 2007 and named in memory of Muteesa I of Buganda, in recognition of his foresight in promoting education in Buganda and Uganda and of his superior diplomatic skills in juggling the influences of the British, the French, and the Arabs in the late 1800s.
+Muteesa I authored a letter to the queen of England inviting missionaries and educationalist in Uganda and is therefore considered the father of education in Uganda.

 As the head of the Buganda kingdom, he owns Nkuluze Trust, which runs the following kingdom properties: